mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-on-clearpathjackal.rst

 Run Demo
 ----------------

-To launch the Follow-me application tutorial on the |jackal| robot, use the following ROS 2 launch file.
+To launch the Follow-me application tutorial on the Jackal robot, use the following ROS 2 launch file.

 .. code-block:: bash